jana-alzhrani/2025-GP1-10/README.md

-The objective of Madad is to facilitate the organized and fair distribution of donated clothing within the community in Saudi Arabia through a supervised mobile platform that connects donors with eligible beneficiaries. we used flutter framework and dart as the programming language
+The objective of Madad is to facilitate the organized and fair distribution of donated clothing within the community in Saudi Arabia through a supervised mobile platform that connects donors with eligible beneficiaries.

 # 2.Repository Structure
 GP-Madad/ │ ├── Release-1/ # First full release (application prototype) │ ├── Release-2/ # Final release with ML models ├── Madad_Application/ # Final application │ ├── README.md # Project documentation ├── AUTHORS.md # Contributors ├── .gitignore └── .gitattributes
 # 3. Technologies Used